 Meeting between Head of School and Judaic Studies Director:

 HOS: I continue to be frustrated that there are members of the Judaic studies department including yourself that are still using repetitive techniques that are uninspiring for the students, and that are out of touch with the direction that the school is going in.
 I do not buy in to your viewpoint that preserving tradition involves continuing outdated teaching methodologies.
 Even our celebrations have not changed for years.
 I understand the strength of opposition however I cannot allow that to stop us moving forward.
 I want to work with you to bring about this change in a timely fashion.
-You must decide if youre willing to be a partner in that endeavor.
+You must decide if you’re willing to be a partner in that endeavor.

 Direct of Jewish studies: You know my views, however I respect that you are the Head of School.
 I will try my best but no promises.
 I do need your help.

 HOS: Please take the following week to design a plan that you think can be effective and that you can lead.
-Then lets discuss it at our next meeting and see how we can work together to make it happen.
+Then let’s discuss it at our next meeting and see how we can work together to make it happen.

 Direct of Jewish studies: okay.